SS Col. James M. Schoonmaker: Museum ship

 On 17 December 2009 the Toledo-Lucas County Port Authority Board of Directors authorized a Memorandum of Understanding with the Great Lakes Historical Society of Vermilion, Ohio, for the creation of the National Museum of the Great Lakes at the Toledo Maritime Center.

 Willis B. Boyer was repainted in her Shenango Furnace fleet livery and, on 1 July 2011, rechristened back to her original name, Col. James M. Schoonmaker.
 In October 2012, Col. James M. Schoonmaker was towed by tugs downriver to her new berth next to the museum.
 The museum opened in spring 2014.

+On the anniversary year, the S.S.
+Boyer’s Leslie 300 Tyfon steam horn was removed from the vessel, refurbished, and installed at the Huntington Center in Toledo, Ohio.
+The horn is sounded following goals scored by the Toledo Walleye of the ECHL, connecting the arena tradition to the maritime history of the Great Lakes freighter.
+The installation was part of efforts to preserve and commemorate the ship’s legacy around the 100th anniversary of the S.S.
+Boyer.